 Step 2: Identify Key Features & Tech Solutions

-The ‘system seller’ features of a loyalty program provider are always displayed on the front page.
-But it’s worth poking around and inquiring about what else vendors are capable of.
+The ‘system seller’ features of a loyalty program service provider are always displayed on the front page.
+But it’s worth poking around and inquiring about what else customer loyalty program vendors are capable of.

 For instance, are they offering a one-size-fits-all solution, or is their Loyalty Logic flexible enough to accommodate your unique business needs?
 Do they offer gamification modules?
 (They’re pretty hot right now.)
 Also, what kind of reward ideas does it support?
 Because there are so many alternatives to coupons and discounts.